Why are beginner German conversation skills so important?

-Although preparing for conversations you’re likely to have that day feels like studying (ok, it actually is), your efforts will be greatly rewarded in the quality of conversation you’ll have.
+Although preparing for conversations you’re likely to have that day feels like studying (okay, it actually is), your efforts will be greatly rewarded in the quality of conversation you’ll have.
 If you’re going shopping, learn how to ask the store worker where the scarves are.

 If you’re bored, go down to a cafe and be ready to ask the waitress how her day has been or what she recommends to order.
 Anticipating sentences you can use that day will help speed you along your way in the great quest for fluency.

-Follow the example of the grocery store: Every day a little better.
+Follow the example of the grocery store: every day a little better.